brave/pagegraph-crawl/README.md

 ```bash
 npm run test
 ```
 The tests are defined in `test/test.js`.
 Test parameters are defined in `test/config.js` and can be overriden via environment variables.
-You need to specify a pagegraph binary path.
+You need to specify a PageGraph binary path.

 Usage
 ---
-Since [PageGraph](https://github.com/brave/brave-browser/wiki/PageGraph) is built as part of Brave, you can simply point the binary path to be your local installation.
+Since [PageGraph](https://github.com/brave/brave-browser/wiki/PageGraph) is built as part of Brave, you can simply point the binary path to your local installation of Brave.

 ```bash
 npm run crawl -- -b /Applications/Brave\ Browser\ Nightly.app/Contents/MacOS/Brave\ Browser\ Nightly -u https://brave.com -t 5 -o output/ --debug debug
 ```

-The `-t` specifies how many seconds to crawl the URL provided in `-u` using the PageGraph binary in `-b`.
+The `-t` specifies how many seconds to crawl the URL provided in `-u` using the PageGraph binary at `-b`.

 You can see all supported options:
 ```bash